Scenarios

 This is typically used by merchants trading in regions where the cardholder is authenticated by the card issuer prior to payment authorization.

-API to use3D Secure 2 API Card Payments API
+API to use: 3D Secure 2 API + Card Payments API

 In the above scenario, the merchant uses the 3D Secure 2 JavaScript SDK and API to collect the device fingerprint ID and authenticate the cardholder.
 The merchant then uses the Card Payments API to request an initial authorization; the authorization request contains authentication parameters returned by the card issuer following a successful cardholder authentication.